AlwaysOpenSource/FiberOpticAdapters/README.md

 # Fiber Optic Adapters

-Ever wanted to get light from one place to another?
+Ever wanted to get light from one place to another without it spilling all over the place and making a mess?
 That's what fiber optic cables are for!
 The Oakley lab uses these to measure bioluminescence and enzyme efficiency, but needed a way to attach the cables to cuvettes for an accurate reading.

 Thus, the Fiber Optic Adapter project was born.
 Here is a comprehensive list of the adapters AOS has created for your use: